 Voluntary memory recalls information on cue, for an exam or filling in a form; sense memory triggers an immediate involuntary recollection that plunges you back into a forgotten world.
 A single smell or sound evokes powerful memories.
 With surprising clarity, you “see” not only long-forgotten details — the pattern on a wallpaper, soft furnishings on a couch, the barking of a dog — but also feel the way you did the first time round.
 Emotions come flooding back, both good and bad.

 Researchers aren’t sure how the association between sounds, scents and memory develops, or why it is so strong.
 Studies on brain activity may give some answers.
+Are you interested in working on similar types of projects?
+Check out Northrop Grumman careers.

 Sense and Memory